 Grow Zone: 7–11

-As the name would suggest, the Florida clematis thrives in warmer climates with mild winters and hot summers.
+As the name would suggest, this native Florida flower thrives in warmer climates with mild winters and hot summers.
 This deciduous vine produces lots of creamy white flowers, with the first bloom happening in late spring to early summer, after which it should be deadheaded to encourage a second fall bloom.

 A fast grower, the Florida clematis can quickly reach heights of six to eight feet tall.
 Although it can grow in part shade, this type of clematis will produce much healthier blooms if in full sun with some built-in shade around its base (like rocks or heavy mulching).